Ashish7415/Patelcollege-demo/README.md

 # Patelcollege-demo
-This is my 4 Repository
+This is my two Repository
 <br>
 Author-Ashish patel